Ten Years of Failure to Provide Medicine

-Prof. Richard Cash Receives the 2011 Fries Prize for Improving Health
+Professor Richard Cash Receives the Fries Prize for Improving Health

-Prof. Richard Cash, senior lecturer on global health, will be presented with the 2011 Fries Prize for Improving Health at the Centers for Disease Control and Prevention on November 8, 2011.
+Professor Richard Cash, Senior Lecturer on Global Health, will be presented with the 2011 Fries Prize for Improving Health at the Centers for Disease Control and Prevention on November 8, 2011.
 The James F. and Sarah T. Fries Foundation is honoring Prof. Cash for his leadership in the development and dissemination of Oral Rehydration Therapy, a practical treatment for cholera and other diarrheal diseases that has saved the lives of at least 60 million children worldwide.

 China Initiative Hosts Inaugural Harvard America-China Health Summit